anikpk/anikpk.github.io/README.md

 - **Vice President of DIU Model United Nations Association** [Tenure: 2019-2020].
 - **Assistant Joint Secretary, Media & PR Secretary of DIU Debating Club** [Tenure: 2017-2020].
 - **Executive Member, Joint Secretary of Nature Study Club of DIU** [Tenure: 2018-2020].

+## Voluntary & Organizing Experience:
+- Attended several yearly **'Tree Plantation Campaign'** with Nature Study Club of DIU since 2018.
+- Taught Maths and Science to underprivileged school kids as part of the **'Dayitto'**, a nonprofit organization.
+- Participant & part of the core team of the **'DIU Science Fair 2018'** hosted by DIU Nature Study Club.
+- Organizing team member of **'IEEE Day 2018'** with DIU IEEE Student Branch.
+- Served as a core member of the conference management team of **'Bangladesh Model United Nations (BANMUN) 2018'** & **'UNYSAB Diplomatic Assembly 2018'** with the United Nations Youth and Students Association Bangladesh (UNYSAB).
+- Served as the Chief of Staff of **'Daffodil International Model United Nations Conference 2019'**.
+- Worked as the Sub-editor of **'Leading University Model United Nations 2020'** at International Press (IP).
+- Served as the **Deputy Secretary General** of **'Daffodil International Model United Nations Conference 2020'**.
+- Part of the core judgment team & served as the director of **'NSTU Model United Nations Conference 2020'** at United Nations Environment Programme (UNEP) Committee.